 — How might being an insider help combat this?

-[11Jan21] This essay looks at the way the Establishment, sometimes aided by the established media, has used photography in what it might be considered the interests of society (politicians of every hue often mention that their first priority is security) and how this can have a disproportionately negative effect on disadvantaged members and groups within that society.
-Examples of how these uses have been practically countered and overcome, often by individuals, movements and fringe media, will be shown.
-It will concentrate on such use in the UK and the US for the entirely practical reasons of information availability.
+[11Jan21] This essay looks at the way the Establishment, sometimes aided by the established media, has used photography in what it might be considered the interests of society and how this can have a disproportionately negative effect on disadvantaged members and groups within that society.
+How these negative uses have been practically countered and overcome, often by individuals, movements and fringe media, is considered.

 Orphans and Factories